Instruction Policy for Faculty

 • Classes can be provided in person, online, in library labs, or in the instructor’s classroom.

-• Classes are provided for all levels of classes: College Strategies through professional classes.
+• Classes are provided for all levels of classes: University Strategies through professional classes.

 • Instruction can also be provided through online tutorials.